Oh, a roadtrip across the United States! That should be pretty easy to figure out. No, no Dave-from-2-weeks-ago you are wrong. Very wrong.

 The third options, which I’m still crunching the numbers on, is to take along only the essentials (clothing, computer, and my MacGyver DVD box set).
 These items would be transportable enough so that I could take them into whatever motel room I’d be crashing at and I could have the rest of my things shipped to me once I find a place to live.
 This way I’d be using less gas, wouldn’t necessarily have to worry about someone breaking into my car (and leaving a gaping hole in my rear windshield while I make a cross-country drive in December), and would (hopefully) have all my less important items delivered to me in one big shipment, on time, to my front door, in one piece.
 Hopefully.

 In any case, time’s a wastin’ when it comes to planning this journey, so I’ve got to make some quick decisions about what I want to do on this drive and where I’ll be heading.
 Expect the next few posts here to involve me working out more of this trip, what towns I’ll be traveling on my route, what items I’ll ultimately be bringing with me, and what my final checklist will look like before I embark.
 There are also loose plans to document the whole excursion on this blog, this is of course depending on whether or not I decide to invest in a new digital camera that would actually be worth documenting the trip with.

 Oh, and I’ve also been working on the comments section here over the past few days.
-New toys include Identicons (randomly generated avatars that will appear next to your name when you post a comment), Gravatars (support still pending), and some smiley faces you can add to your comments so you can honestly express your emotions when replying to the information I post here.This post was last updated .
+New toys include Identicons (randomly generated avatars that will appear next to your name when you post a comment), Gravatars (support still pending), and some smiley faces you can add to your comments so you can honestly express your emotions when replying to the information I post here.This page was last updated on November 12, 2008.